Spanish-speaking MG support group to meet virtually this Saturday

 Share article via email

-A hands-in illustration shows many hands meeting together in a circle.
+A hands-in illustration shows many hands in a huddle formation.

 Spanish-speaking patients living with myasthenia gravis (MG) — and their caregivers, family members, friends, and anyone else seeking to learn more about the rare neuromuscular disease — are invited to join in the next meeting of the Virtual International Spanish MG Support Group, or Miastenia Gravis Grupo de Apoyo, to be held this Saturday, Nov.
 18.